 Sterile Male Release Eradication Program

 In 1958, the USDA initiated a program in the southeastern states to eliminate screwworms by the sterile male release technique.
-When reared artificially and exposed to irradiation shortly before they emerge from the pupae, male flies are sterile but able to mate.
-The female mates only once, and when mated with a sterile male, lays eggs that do not hatch.
-Therefore, release of sufficient numbers of sterile males in an area over a period of time leads to eradication.
+When reared artificially and exposed to irradiation shortly before they emerge from the pupae, male flies are able to mate but sterile.
+The female mates only once and, when mated with a sterile male, lays eggs that do not hatch.
+Therefore, release of sufficient numbers of sterile males in an area throughout a period of time leads to eradication.
 By 1959, screwworms had been eliminated from Florida.

 (Old World screwworm, Oriental fly, Bezzi's blow fly)

 Chrysomyia bezziana is found in Africa, the Indian subcontinent, and southeast Asia from Taiwan in the north to Papua New Guinea in the south.
 This fly is not indigenous to Australia.
 Owing to its geography, the most likely potential port of entry for C bezziana to the USA is Hawaii.